cerner/splunk-pickaxe/README.md

 You can override these defaults or any other property by specifying the property under the `config` section.
 [This doc](http://docs.splunk.com/Documentation/Splunk/latest/RESTREF/RESTsearch#saved.2Fsearches.2F.7Bname.7D) contains all the properties for an report.

+By default the report name will have the splunk environment name appended to it to differentiate its report from others.
+This can be disabled in the report's config by setting `pickaxe.environment.in.name` to `false`.

 #### Common Overrides